bagwaa/richardbagshaw.co.uk/content/blog/javascript-and-the-meaning-of-this/index.md

 ## Conclusion

 As you can see, the `this` keyword is quite easy to understand when we look at each concept individually, I think the confusion arises around these little "Gotchas" which seem to be all over the place in Javascript.

+As always, any questions or comments then please feel free to leave them in the comments section below, and if you see any mistakes please feel free to click on the Github link at the top of this page and submit a pull request.